-Note: In 2018 the Nat Bailey Winter Farmers Market will be renamed and become part of the new year-round Riley Park Farmers Market.
+Note: As of 2018 the Nat Bailey Winter Farmers Market has been renamed and become part of the new year-round Riley Park Farmers Market.
 See below for details.

 Vancouver Winter Market

 There are a number of farmers markets during the winter in the Lower Mainland, and the one at Nat Bailey Stadium is one of the largest, with up to about 75 market stalls on a busy day.

-It’s a big market and runs from 10 am until 2 pm rain or shine from early November until around the third week of April.
+It’s a big market and runs on Saturdays from 10 am until 2 pm rain or shine from early November until around the third week of April.

 Each week there are food trucks serving hot refreshments, musicians entertaining the crowds, and vendors selling locally-grown fruits and vegetables, meats, baked goods, homemade preserves and handmade artisan crafts.

 From Nat Bailey to Riley Park

 The Nat Bailey Winter Farmers Market has been running for years, but 2018 is its final season, but in name only.

 The Riley Park Farmers Market, meanwhile, is Vancouver’s newest market.
 It started up in 2017 as a summer market at Riley Park on the other side of Ontario Street from Nat Bailey Stadium.
-Beginning in 2018, the Riley Park Farmers Market will continue all year.
+Beginning in 2018, the Riley Park Farmers Market now continues all year.

 Over winter the Riley Park Market has replaced the Nat Bailey Winter Farmers Market, in name only, as it operates in the same parking lot at Nat Bailey Stadium in winter and looks pretty much the same as the market always has.

-In short, starting in 2018, there will still be a large winter market in the parking lot of Nat Bailey Stadium.
-It’ll just have a different name and continue running in a smaller format in the summer too.
+In short, as of 2018, there is still a large winter market in the parking lot of Nat Bailey Stadium.
+It just has a different name and continues running in a smaller format in the summer too.

 For more information about the new venture and old market’s new name, click Riley Park Farmers Market.